Mike-Beyt/Ascendix/README.md

+Note: This is not complete!
+The landing page is responsive!
+I am currently working on other pages of the website.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.